ouspg/CompSec/Lab2_Network/README.md

 ```shell
 ~$ curl -d @<your_json_file_name>.json -H "Content-Type: application/json" -X POST <API_url>
 ```
-After this, log in as the administrator and go to the administration panel while you have netcat on.
-The administration panel should have a weird looking user and the netcat should show your cookie information.
+After this, log in as the administrator and go to the administration panel.
+You should be welcomed by an alert popup and the administration panel should have a weird looking user entry.

-__*Paste a screenshot of the administration panel and netcat when the exploit is active.*__
+__How can you protect your applications against XSS attacks?__

 ---